aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

-This line is an average of $8,333 dollars off (adding all the distances and dividing by 3).
+This line is an average of 8,333 dollars off (adding all the distances and dividing by 3).

 This $8,333 is called the cost of using this line.

 ### Short-term Objective
-What were we doing in the previous 2 examples?
-We plotted 2 straight lines using the equation: y = mx+b.
+What were we doing in the previous two examples?
+We plotted two straight lines using the equation: y = mx+b.

 If we already have the data points (x1, y1), ..., (xn, yn), it means that our values of x and y remain the same throughout all the lines we plot.